- Identify the six elements of an effective schedule for preschool children.

 - Develop a schedule that works for your classroom.

-Ingredients of an Effective Schedule
+Elements of an Effective Schedule

 1. Free-Choice Time

 Children need many opportunities to engage in play and to follow their interests.
 An easy and effective way to provide these opportunities in the preschool classroom is to give children free-choice time.
 Free-choice time is time during the school day in which children make their own choices about what activities they engage in.
-Typically, this involves children choosing to play at one or more interest areas in the classroom (see the Introduction lesson for more about interest areas).
+Typically, this involves children choosing to play at one or more interest areas in the classroom (see Lesson One for more about interest areas).
 The teacher’s role during free-choice time is to make sure each child has the opportunity to pursue their interests and to make the most of these learning opportunities.
-This can involve monitoring the number of children at each interest area to ensure certain areas are not overwhelmed, and making yourself available to children to support their activities.
+This can involve monitoring the number of children at each interest area to ensure certain areas are not overwhelmed and making yourself available to children to support their activities.
 Children learn best during free-choice time when teachers actively scaffold their learning (Chien et al., 2010).

 According to research that has looked at preschool children’s behavior in different settings and activities throughout the school day, children are more involved in activities that allow them independence and the opportunity to make choices.
-For example, Vitiello et al. (2012) found children are more engaged with activities during free-choice time than during teacher-structured activities.
+For example, Vitiello et al. (2012) found that children are more engaged with activities during free-choice time than they are during teacher-structured activities.
 This can likely be explained by the fact that children are more likely to remain interested and to keep working at an activity when they chose the activity in the first place, rather than the teacher choosing the activity for them.
 In free-choice time, preschoolers were also more engaged with their peers (Vitiello et al., 2012).
-Research tells us children who are more engaged in activities and with their peers early on do better in school when they are older.
+Research tells us children who are more engaged in activities with their peers early on do better in school when they are older.

 2. Outdoor Time

 Like indoor free-choice time, outdoor time is also an important part of the preschool day.
 Outdoor time is similar to free-choice time as it often allows children to direct their own play and learning and to follow their interests.
 In addition, preschool children are highly engaged with activities and in play with other children during outdoor time (Vitiello et al., 2012).
-However, unlike free-choice time in the classroom, outdoor time allows for greater opportunities to strengthen large muscles and interact with the natural world.
+However, unlike free-choice time in the classroom, outdoor time allows for greater opportunities to strengthen large muscles and interactions with the natural world.
 Research shows children who spend more time outdoors are more physically active and, therefore, less likely to suffer from health problems in the future (Hinkley, Crawford, Salmon, Okely, & Hesketh, 2008).

 3. Large-Group Activities